lukehaas/Scrollify/README.md

 A boolean to define whether Scrollify will allow scrolling over overflowing content within sections.
 True by default.

 `updateHash`
 A boolean to define whether Scrollify updates the browser location hash when scrolling through sections.
 True by default.
-You can still use hashes to jump to a section (say if you shared a link with a hash) if this value is false.

 `before(index, sections)`
 A callback that is fired before a section is scrolled to.
 Arguments include the index of the section and an array of all section elements.